Harunx9/sfm/README.md

 ![screenshot](./screen.png)

 ---
-*Warning: Current status is "beta" if you run in some problem please create issue and I will check problem*
+*Warning: Current status is "work in progress" if you run in some problem please create issue and I will check problem*
 ---

 ## Features:
-In order tyo get icons please install nerd fornt in your system (on screen JetbrainsMono Nerd Font Mono)
+In order to get icons please install nerd fornt in your system (on screen Jetbrains Mono Nerd Font Mono)

 1. Current features
     * Fies management